endink/caching-kotlin/readme.md

 All of the jar packages has been uploaded to the maven central.

+### 1.3.x Break Changes

+>Since version 1.3, we use json-smile as the redis default serialization provider.
+So, if you want to change back to the default jackson serialization in your spring project, you need to **explicitly** add the configuration:
+>
+>**infra.caching.redis.default-serializer=json**

 :smile: **Now, kryo serializer was fully supported for redis ( since 1.0.7 ) !!**

 ## Kryo serialization saves 80% memory than spring redis template (jdk serialization) !!